vando026/successr/README.md

 ## Installation notes

-`successr` requires the GTK library, which you may have to spend some time on.
+`successr` requires the GTK library.
+You may have to waste some time doing this.

 ### Windows: